Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model

-The main ambiguity of the OBE model is the choice of a cutoff.
 In this manuscript, following the ideas of Refs.~\cite{Liu:2018bkx,Liu:2019stu}, we propose the determination of the cutoff from the condition of reproducing the mass of a known molecular candidate.
 As there are three hidden-charm pentaquarks, we are left with three possibilities: the $P_c(4312)$ (as a $\bar{D} \Sigma_c$ bound state), the $P_c(4440)$ and the $P_c(4457)$ (as $\bar{D}^* \Sigma_c$ bound states).
 Owing to the aforementioned regulator artifact in the spin-spin piece of the OBE potential, the most suitable choice is the $P_c(4312)$, which for the parameters of Table \ref{tab:couplings} is reproduced for

 In the naive OBE model, this cutoff leads to the predictions

 which are not compatible with the experimental masses of the $P_c(4440)$ and the $P_c(4457)$, i.e.